Why we need to embrace genetically modified food in the UK

 The benefits of GM food

 Across the world, genetically engineering foods can have a positive impact on people’s health.
 And the latest generation of GM foods could revolutionise the food that we eat.
-Not only will these foods improve the flavour and appearance of our food, they will come with added health benefits too.
+Not only will these foods that are genetically modified improve the flavour and appearance of our food, they will come with added health benefits too.

 The Innate potato — a GM crop — produces less acrylamide when cooked, a chemical that is suspected to cause cancer.
 It is also less prone to bruising and black spots, so you would be able to have a healthier, long-lasting potato tucked away in your kitchen cupboards.
 The Innate potato has already gone on sale in the US, but unless we change our attitude to GM foods in the UK, we’re unlikely to see it over here anytime soon.